wyssard/sudoku2/README.md

 ![solved.png](img/solved.png)

-Again, an in-dept picture of the API to create a custom solver with custom frontend is provided by the respective [documentation](docs/custom_solver.md).
+Again, an in-depth picture of the API to create a custom solver with custom frontend is provided by the respective [documentation](docs/custom_solver.md).